← Back to Distinction 9

 2. Fide plurium codd. ut B F H P Q Y et ed.
 1 supplevimus in; quae lectio comprobatur etiam inde, quod infra in solutione huius obiectionis omnes codd. cum Vat. exhibeant praepositionem in.
 Plures codd. ut AGKSTVYZ falso generatio naturae loco generatione; pauci ut FX cum ed.
 1 generatione naturae.

-On the authority of several codices, like B F H P Q Y, and ed.
-1, we have supplied in; this reading is confirmed also by the fact that below, in the solution to this objection, all codices with the Vatican edition exhibit the preposition in.
-Several codices, like AGKSTVYZ, falsely read generatio naturae for generatione; a few, like FX, with ed.
-1, read generatione naturae.
+On the faith of several codices such as B F H P Q Y and ed.
+1 we have supplied in; which reading is corroborated also from the fact that, below in the solution to this objection, all the codices with the Vatican [edition] exhibit the preposition in.
+Several codices such as AGKSTVYZ falsely [give] generatio naturae in place of generatione; a few such as FX with ed.
+1 [give] generatione naturae.

 3. Vat. cum cod. cc adiungit ibi, quod bene deest in aliis mss. et ed.
 1.

-The Vatican edition with codex cc adds ibi, which is rightly absent in the other manuscripts and ed.
+The Vatican [edition] with codex cc adds ibi ("there"), which is rightly absent from the other manuscripts and ed.
 1.

 4. Libr.
 I. de Fide orthod. c.
 8: Deus enim, ut qui tempori non subsit et principio, passione ac fluxione omni vacet sitque incorporeus ac solus ab interitu liber, ita citra tempus quoque et principium et passionem et fluxum et sine ullo congressu gignit, ac nec initium nec finem habet incomprehensibilis ipsius generatio. — Vat. per Damascenum pro Damascenus, sed contra mss. et ed.
 1.